-This setup makes it easy to quickly develop a large amount of missions, that can be divided into multiple campaigns.
-By making the base model solid, new missions will be more like content management than programming.
+This makes it easy to develop a large amount of missions, that can be grouped into campaigns.
+By making the base model solid, new missions will involve more content management than programming.

-When my game engine imports a mission map image, it generates a grid of walkable and unwalkable tiles, of which the board consists.
-I will write more about these tiles and how to handle them in a future blog post.
+When my game engine imports a mission map, it generates a grid of walkable and unwalkable tiles that make up the board.
+I will write more about these tiles and how to handle them in a future post.

-The next step is now to be able to find the shortest patj from a tile to another.
-I found this great tutorial and will use it to implement the A* algorithm, which hopefully will take care of this for me:
+The next step is to be able to find the shortest path between two tiles.
+I have found a great tutorial for this and will use it to implement the A* pathfinding algorithm in C#.